fdosruiz/packetjs/README.md

 For configuring the dependency Injection container, the order of registration of each service is indifferent.
 Each registered service will be called on demand when the main service is called.

-On the other hand, the callback function receives the container and the properties as an object in the
+On the other hand, the container and the properties are received in the argument of the callback function as an object like
-argument: `{ container, props }`:
+so: `{ container, props }`:

 ```javascript
 // Configuring some service